 - 45-day money-back guarantee.

 PrivateVPN does right by its users with a solid promise: speed and security without compromise.
-Despite a smaller network – just over 100 servers in 59 countries – they manage to deliver on that vow.
+Despite a smaller network – just around 150 servers in 60+ countries – they manage to deliver on that vow.
 Taking a no-frills approach to their design, PrivateVPN delivers the option to use either 256-bit AES encryption, or the more speed-friendly 128-bit encryption.
 With their unlimited bandwidth, they maintained superbly high speeds in our speed tests.

 With their simple design, connecting is fast and easy and a kill switch feature ensures that none of your data slips out in case of an accidental drop.
 Plus, they have excellent support across a wide variety of devices and platforms.